Real1tyy/Prisma-Calendar/docs-site/docs/features/weekly-stats.md

-# Weekly Statistics
+# Statistics

-Track how you spend your time with visual insights and detailed breakdowns of your events.
+Track how you spend your time with visual insights and detailed breakdowns of your events across different time periods.

 ## Overview

-The Weekly Statistics feature provides a comprehensive time tracking visualization that shows how your time is distributed across different event categories.
-It generates a pie chart and detailed statistics table for any given week, making it easy to understand your time allocation patterns.
+The Statistics feature provides comprehensive time tracking visualizations that show how your time is distributed across different event categories.
+Choose from three different views:

+- **📅 Weekly Statistics**: Analyze a specific week (Monday-Sunday)
+- **📆 Monthly Statistics**: Review an entire month's time allocation
+- **🌍 All-Time Statistics**: See lifetime totals across all your events

+Each view generates a pie chart and detailed statistics table, making it easy to understand your time allocation patterns at different scales.

 ## Key Features

 - **📊 Visual Pie Chart**: Color-coded pie chart showing duration distribution across event categories
-- **📋 Detailed Breakdown Table**: See event count, total duration, and percentage for each category
+- **📋 Paginated Breakdown Table**: Detailed table with event count, duration, and percentage (20 entries per page for better performance)
-- **🔄 Week Navigation**: Easily browse through past and future weeks with arrow buttons
+- **🔄 Period Navigation**: Browse through weeks, months, or view all-time totals
 - **🎯 Smart Grouping**: Automatic grouping of events by name and type
 - **⏱️ Timed Events Focus**: Only includes timed events for meaningful duration tracking

+## Statistics Types

-## Opening Weekly Statistics
+### Weekly Statistics

-Access the weekly statistics modal in two ways:
+Analyze time spent during a specific week (Monday-Sunday).

+**Opening:**
-1. **Command Palette**: Open the command palette and search for `Show weekly statistics`
+1. **Command Palette**: `Show weekly statistics`
-2. **Hotkey**: Assign a custom hotkey in Obsidian settings under Hotkeys
+2. **Hotkey**: Assign a custom hotkey in Obsidian settings

+**Navigation:**
+- **← Previous**: Jump back 7 days
+- **Next →**: Jump forward 7 days
+- **Today**: Return to the current week

-The modal opens showing statistics for the current week (based on the calendar's displayed date).
+The modal opens showing statistics for the current week based on the calendar's displayed date.

+### Monthly Statistics

+Review time allocation across an entire calendar month.

+**Opening:**
+1. **Command Palette**: `Show monthly statistics`
+2. **Hotkey**: Assign a custom hotkey in Obsidian settings

+**Navigation:**
+- **← Previous**: Jump to previous month
+- **Next →**: Jump to next month
+- **Today**: Return to the current month

+Perfect for monthly reviews, billing periods, or monthly goal tracking.

+### All-Time Statistics

+View cumulative statistics across all events in your vault.

+**Opening:**
+1. **Command Palette**: `Show all-time statistics`
+2. **Hotkey**: Assign a custom hotkey in Obsidian settings

+**Features:**
+- No navigation controls (shows everything)
+- Pagination automatically enabled for large datasets
+- Great for lifetime productivity analysis and long-term pattern identification

+The modal shows statistics for all events across your entire calendar history.

 ## How Event Grouping Works